rexgraystone/os/README.md

 ## How to Run

+1. Ensure that you have a C compiler installed on your system.
+If not, you can download one from [here](https://sourceforge.net/projects/mingw/) or using your package manager.
+    Examples:
+    - Ubuntu -

+    ```bash
+        sudo apt install gcc
+    ```

+    - Arch Linux -

+    ```bash
+        sudo pacman -S gcc
+    ```

+    - macOS -

+    ```bash
+        brew install gcc
+    ```

+    Additionaly, if you are using Windows, follow the steps specified [here](https://www.scaler.com/topics/c/c-compiler-for-windows/).

-1. Clone the repository using the following command:
+2. Clone the repository using the following command:

     ``` bash
         gh repo clone rexgraystone/os